Economy of Ukraine: Fuel industry

 Ukraine remains heavily reliant on oil product and gas imports.
 Russia ranks as Ukraine's principal supplier of oil, and Russian firms own and/or operate the majority of Ukraine's refining capacity.
 Natural gas imports come from Russia – which delivers its own gas, as well as the gas from Turkmenistan.

 Ukraine has been a key transit point for EU imports of Russian gas, and its pipeline system has been a crucial player in European energy supply, despite recent diversification of transit routes by Russian oil companies such as Gazprom.
 Since the 2014 Russia–Ukraine gas disputes, the latter's dependence on Russian gas supplies has dramatically affected its economics and foreign policy.

-Ukraine is independent in its electricity supply, and exports electricity to Russia and other countries of Eastern Europe.
-This is achieved through a wide use of nuclear power and hydroelectricity.
-Recent energy strategy intends a gradual decreasing of gas- and oil-based generation in favor of nuclear power, as well as energy saving measures including lower industrial gas consumption.
-Reform of the still inefficient and opaque energy sector is a major objective of the International Monetary Fund (IMF) and World Bank programs with Ukraine.
+Ukraine was independent in its electricity supply, and exported electricity to Russia and other countries of Eastern Europe.
+This was achieved through a wide use of nuclear power and hydroelectricity.
+Its energy strategy intended a gradual decreasing of gas- and oil-based generation in favour of nuclear power, as well as energy saving measures including lower industrial gas consumption.
+Reform of the still inefficient and opaque energy sector was a major objective of the International Monetary Fund (IMF) and World Bank programs with Ukraine.

 Ukraine was a partner country of the European Union's INOGATE energy programme, which had four key topics: enhancing energy security, convergence of member state energy markets on the basis of EU internal energy market principles, supporting sustainable energy development, and attracting investment for energy projects of common and regional interest.
 INOGATE was discontinued in 2016.

 Automotive industry

-Ukraine automobile manufacturers produces diesel locomotives, tractors, trucks, buses, trolleybuses, own-designed cars and trams.
+Ukraine automobile manufacturers produce diesel locomotives, tractors, trucks, buses, trolleybuses, own-designed cars and trams.
 There are 12 automobile manufacturers in Ukraine, including ZAZ, LuAZ, Bogdan, KrAZ, Eurocar, Electron, and LAZ.

 ZAZ (Zaporizhzhia Automobile Building Plant) is the main automobile-manufacturer of Ukraine, based in the south-eastern city of Zaporizhzhia.
 Passenger car manufacturing in Ukraine started in 1959.
 From 1960 to 1994, a total of 3,422,444 Zaporozhets vehicles were manufactured in Zaporizhzhia and engines with air-cooling in Melitopol.
 In 2011–2012, the Zaporizhzhia Automobile Building Plant started serial full-scale production of two new models of vehicle, the ZAZ Forza (a re-badged Chinese Chery A13) and the ZAZ Vida (a re-badged Daewoo Aveo).

 The Bogdan Corporation is a leading Ukrainian automobile-manufacturing group, including several car- and bus-makers of Ukraine.
 Bogdan buses (re-badged Isuzu models) are used as the primary small buses in most Ukrainian cities.

-LAZ is one of the major bus manufacturers in Ukraine.
-It manufactures city buses, coach buses, trolley buses, and special purpose buses.
+LAZ used to be one of the major bus manufacturers in Ukraine.
+It manufactured city buses, coach buses, trolley buses, and special purpose buses.
+The company has been defunct since 2014.

-The Lviv-based company Electrontrans is an enterprise of a full-scale production, specializing in design and production of modern urban electric transport – trams, trolleybuses, electric buses, units and spare parts.
+The Lviv-based company Electrontrans is an enterprise of a full-scale production, specialising in design and production of modern urban electric transport – trams, trolleybuses, electric buses, units, and spare parts.
 In 2013 Electrotrans starts producing low-floor trams, the first Ukrainian 100% low-floor tramways.